-- Each Learning Group may have between 5-8 members

-- The professor will notify the students via WebCT email of their Learning Group number (1, 2, or 3, etc.) for the purpose of the class Learning Group Discussions on webCT.

-- In webCT, click on Mail

-- Click on Inbox

-- Click on the message ED 621 Group Numbers
+- Each Learning Group may have between 5-8 members - The professor will notify the students via WebCT email of their Learning Group number (1, 2, or 3, etc.) for the purpose of the class Learning Group Discussions on WebCT. - In WebCT, click on Mail - o Click on Inbox - o Click on the message ED 612 Group Numbers

-Each week on MONDAY, students are to please go to the Discussions Section of webCT.
+Each week on MONDAY, students are to please go to the Discussions Section of WebCT.

 - Click on Main - It will expand to display 10 weeks of discussion sessions that the professor has set up for the course - Click on the green triangle.
 It will expand to show the messages posted by the professor - Click on the weekly message from the professor.
-For example: Week 1 Reading and Writing from Gale Warshawsky - Read the message.
+For example: - Week 1 Reading and Writing from Gale Warshawsky - Read the message.
 Print it if you wish. - Close the message. - Click on the weekly message for your Learning Group to open it.
-For example: - Week 1 Group 1 - Then click Reply. - If the student is using Microsoft Word, then he or she may attach that file for their Reply in the Discussions Area for their group.
+For example: - o Week 1 Group 1 - Then click Reply. - If the student is using Microsoft Word, then he or she may attach that file for their Reply in the Discussions Area for their group.
 If the student is using any other word processing software, then he or she will need to type their text directly into the body of the reply message for Week 1 Group 1.
 It is a good idea to then copy/paste the text and open a word processing file on the student's computer and paste the text into it.
 Save that file and keep it for backup.
-Once the course is over, it is removed from webCT.
-Therefore, should the student want to retain his or her work, it allows them to have copy of their postings, saved to their own computer. - Change the Subject line and type YOUR NAME Reflection - As everyone in Week 1 Group 1 will do the same thing, the reflections will be threaded and all members in Group 1 will be able to read each other's reflections. - Wait 3 days.
-On THURSDAY, log into WebCT again. - Everyone in Group 1 should read each person's reflection and then reply to them with a response message. - Change the Subject line and type YOUR NAME Response - Click Post.
+Once the course is over, it is removed from WebCT.
+Therefore, should the student want to retain his or her work, it allows them to have copy of their postings, saved to their own computer. - Change the Subject line and type YOUR NAME Reflection - As everyone in Week 1 Group 1 will do the same thing, the reflections will be threaded and all members in Group 1 will be able to read each other's reflections.